SL-RU/stm32-emacs/Readme.md

 ***
 Once you are in the debuger window you can load and test your prject, but the default gdb window acts like a terminal and is not very helpful in regards of context and data, so its a good idea to use gdb in many windows mode you can activate it in your startup config file with `(gdb-many-windows 1)` or with <kbd>M-x</kbd> gdb-many-windows <kbd>[RET]</kbd>

-### Compilation funcitions
-***
-You can build or clean and build your projects with the following functions.

-- <kbd>M-x</kbd>`stm32-cmake-build` <kbd>[RET]</kbd>
-  this is the equivalent of cleand and build of most IDE's and it recompiles every source file of your project

-- <kbd>M-x</kbd>`stm32-make-build` <kbd>[RET]</kbd>
-  the equivalent of build of most IDE's with this you can compile only the modified source files of your project scince the last compilation, this is useful if you only changed a couple of lines in your project as it makes the compilation proces faster.

 ### Closing stm32-debugger
 ***